IuryAlves/check_requirements_hook/README.md

 # check_requirements_hook

-A simple hook to check in after a `git pull` if your pip requirements are up to date.
+A simple hook to check  after a `git pull` if your pip requirements are up to date.

 ## Installing